 b) Segment Assets and Segment Liabilities represent Assets and Liabilities in respective segments.
 Investments, tax related assets and other assets and liabilities that cannot be allocated to a segment on reasonable basis have been disclosed as "Unallocable".

-29. CAPITAL MANAGEMENT
+Note 30.
+CAPITAL MANAGEMENT

 The Company's objectives when managing capital are to: